rauc/rauc/docs/using.rst

 Customizing the Update
 ----------------------

-Rauc provides several ways to customize the update process.
-Some allow to add and extend details more fine-grained, some allow to replace major parts of the default behavior of rauc.
+RAUC provides several ways to customize the update process.
+Some allow to add and extend details more fine-grained, some allow to replace major parts of the default behavior of RAUC.

 In general, there exist three major types of customization: configuration, handlers and hooks.